Applying for a vet tech job? Be ready for an interview that can be as wild as the job itself!

 Q. “How do you deal with high emotion?”

-Sanford-Brown, who provides training and degrees for veterinary assistants and other positions, suggests that people seeking vet tech jobs will likely be asked how they would feel and act in certain situations, including how to interact with scared pets or scared owners.
+People seeking vet tech jobs will likely be asked how they would feel and act in certain situations, including how to interact with scared pets or scared owners.

 In animals and humans alike, strong emotions and high stress may quickly lead to other emotions, including anger or sadness.
 Like people, animals in pain may become more aggressive and less rational.
 Having the ability to recognize the signs of this, be aware of them, and not take things personally can all be useful skills.
 Knowledge of how to be soothing and calming to humans and animals can also go a long way.